Become Certified In T3 Therapy: Optimize Body Temperature and Thyroid Function with Hormones, Botanicals, Nutrition, and Lifestyle

 - Treatment protocols for optimizing thyroid health and body temperatures

-- Protocols for triiodothyronine (T3), botanicals, and nutritional medicines to support the thyroid system
+- Protocols for triiodothyronine (T3), botanicals, nutrition, and lifestyle to support the thyroid system

 The speakers are experienced clinicians and experts in thyroid physiology.
 Certification in T3 therapy verifies that practitioners have completed the training and have passed an examination.
 Learn more about treating low body temperature syndrome in this recording by Dr. Denis Wilson.